microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 X-Forwarded-Host: IncomingHost:5000
 ```

+## Transform Categories

 Transforms fall into a few categories: request, response, and response trailers.
-Request and response body transforms are not supported by YARP but you can write middleware to do this.
 Request trailers are not supported because they are not supported by the underlying HttpClient.
 Transforms can be added to routes either through configuration or programmatically.

-## From Configuration
+### From Configuration

 Transforms can be configured on [ProxyRoute.Transforms](xref:Yarp.ReverseProxy.Abstractions.ProxyRoute) and can be bound from the `Routes` sections of the config file.
 These can be modified and reloaded without restarting the proxy.
 A transform is configured using one or more key-value string pairs.